An Exploration of the Difference Between Leadership and Management

 ThreatsManaging budgets

-Namely, leaders lead through influence
+Namely, leaders lead through influence, though the way they establish that influence may differ.

+In other words, leadership is a quality, a set of skills anyone can have.
 If you have a knack for leadership, you will be perceived as a leader.
 People might even naturally flock to you or look to you for solutions, even if you don’t have a leadership position.

 How are leadership and management similar?